 Every man could use some booze on-the-go, and there’s hardly a classier way to carry it than in a classic stainless steel flask.
 This is one of the cheapest and most practical gifts you can give a man.
 Flasks can range from simple and silver (as seen here on Amazon) to ornate with leather and monograms abounding.
 In my opinion, the flask should reflect the liquor inside; something simple for whiskies like Dewar’s and Jim Beam while putting your 18-year single malt in a more individualist container… although that’s no way to treat an 18-year-old single malt.

 Finally, a knife is one of the oldest tools in a man’s trade.
-Not to fall back on sexist stereotypes, but there’s just something women don’t get about the practicality and handiness of having a knife in your pocket.
 Aside from self-defense reasons, a knife can be wisely applied to a number of tasks from the mundane (opening a box) to the adventurous (cutting open a seat belt).

 While I’m not nearly an expert when it comes to knives (instead I’ll go on for hours about movies, guns, and cars), I have found my Smith & Wesson CKTACBSD Special Tactical (Amazon) to be handy with its light weight and 3.5″ blade.
 Other suggestions can be found at Best Pocket Knife Today, a well-informed site that is currently heralding the Benchmade Griptilian and Spyderco Tenacious among its top knives.